 6. All residential units must have a frost-free Energy Star rated refrigerator with a freezer compartment.
+Water and/or ice dispensers (if provided) must be connected and operational.
 For fully accessible ("Type A") units the refrigerator must be side by side or bottom freezer type.
 Doors must open beyond 90 degrees to allow bin removal.
 The following are the minimum sizes:

-0-2 Bedroom 14 cubic feet 3 Bedroom 16 cubic feet 4 Bedroom 18 cubic feet
+0-2 Bedroom 14 cubic feet

+3 Bedroom 16 cubic feet

+4 Bedroom 18 cubic feet

 - 7. All residential units must have an Energy Star rated dishwasher (excluding elderly properties). - 8.
-All handicap (Type "A") kitchen sinks must be rear-draining and have sink bottoms insulated if bottom of sink is at or below 29" above finished floor. - 9.
-Pull-out worktops are prohibited in handicap units.
-Must use workstations. - 10.
-All "Type A" accessible units must have the wall cabinet mounted over the work station at 48 inches maximum above finished floor to the top of the bottom shelf.
+In Type "A" accessible units: - kitchen sinks must be rear-draining and have sink bottoms insulated if bottom of sink is at or below 29" above finished floor; - pull-out worktops are prohibited; - workstations must be installed beside the range; - the wall cabinet mounted over the work station must be 48 inches maximum above finished floor to the top of the bottom shelf; and - both the range hood fan and light must have remote switches. - 11.
+Range hoods must be 70 CFM (minimum) and vented to the outside using hard duct. - 12.
+Anti-tip devices must be installed on all kitchen ranges and be securely fastened.